QuantEcon/lecture-jax/_sources/markov_asset.md

 ## Choosing the stochastic discount factor

-We will adopt the stochastic discount factor described in {cite}`Lucas1978`, which has the form
+We will adopt the stochastic discount factor described in {doc}`lucas_model`, which has the form

 ```{math}
 :label: lucsdf